regenerate

 Documented Track Record

-• We've authenticated pieces worn on red carpets (Kate Hudson, Elizabeth Olsen, Claire Danes)
+• Our pieces have been worn on red carpets by Kate Hudson, Elizabeth Olsen, Claire Danes, and others.

-• We've provided pieces to major editorial publications (WWD, Harper's Bazaar, etc.)
+• We have provided pieces to major editorial publications including WWD, Harper's Bazaar, and more.

-• We've built relationships with celebrity stylists and professional collectors
+• Our relationships with celebrity stylists and professional collectors are public and verifiable.

 Transparency matters most when we have to say "we're not sure."

-Pieces We Decline If we cannot authenticate a piece with confidence, we don't buy it.
-We don't list it.
-We don't hedge our bets.
+If we cannot authenticate a piece with confidence, we do not buy it, do not list it, and do not 'hedge our bets.'

 • Signature analysis is inconclusive